Healing and Bodywork

 General information on the Volunteer: Healing Garden page.

 We need an enthusiastic team of helpers willing and able to create something from nothing and then put nothing back again!
-You would need to be able to arrive during the week before and leave during the week after — dates to be confirmed.
+Contact the Healing Garden Co-ordinator from 1 April if you’d like to offer your services.

 Our Healing Garden ...
 Needs a Garden!